Thursday, January 2, 2025

 I was initiated and became a member of the Phi Kappa Psi fraternity at Indiana University in the fall of 1964.
 My brother had been a member, and I followed in his footsteps with fraternity life.

 IU in the 1960s was defined by experimentation, controversy, by challenging conventional lifestyles and institutions.
 Did we do stupid stuff back then in the fraternity?
 Were we idealistic and unrealistic?
 Absolutely.
 We could pull the most embarrassing pranks on each other or just embarrass ourselves and know we would come together afterward and be stupid, forgiving, and friends.
-We could chase impossible goals but learn important life lessons.
+We could chase impossible goals but learn important life lessons like friendship is more important than conformity.

 As the spring of 1965 arrived, I agreed to do fraternity public relations and organized with a sorority a picnic for orphans, as opposed to the normal Geek game event.
 There was a photograph and heartfelt story about the event in the local newspaper.
 Shortly after the event, the fraternity president asked me to meet in his room.
 He and two juniors asked me if I would be willing to run for fraternity president, the election being in a month.
 I declined as I felt too young and I wanted to focus on academics as opposed to the time-demanding president position.
 They finally convinced me saying they didn’t trust any junior with the job, that the fraternity needed me, and that they would handle the election.
 I got elected.